-Building the UC4H nodes is not very difficult, but currently few stumbling stones exist, which can make it difficult.
+Building the UC4H nodes is not very difficult, but currently few stumbling stones exist, which makes it a bit more difficult than it needs to be.
 This chapter aims at collecting some useful info.

 - Great build report of a DIY UC4H SLCAN adapter and GSP/mag node by rcgroups user ThonTillman, here.